-I am a post-doctoral research associate in the Virtual Environments and Computer Graphics group at University College London.
+I am a senior researcher in the Virtual Environments and Computer Graphics group at University College London.
 My research interests are virtual, mixed and augmented realities, telepresence and 3D interaction.Comments

 The overall aim of this work was to build a stereo camera rig to support immersive video see-trough augmented reality (AR) for the Oculus Rift.
 An immersive experience implies that the video frame captured by the cameras must match both the extents and distribution of the Rift’s field of view (FOV) so that virtual and video spaces are perceptually aligned, and that this full frame should be augmentable.
 The vision of the project is to support an immersive AR experience where the lines between what is real and what is virtual are blurred.

 This is the first in a series of seven articles detailing the process of designing and building a stereo camera rig for the Oculus Rift and an AR showcase demonstrating the types of interactions the system makes possible.
 The video above gives an overview of the work and showcases the demonstrations.